ipsilon/eof/spec/eofv0_verkle.md

 5. The packaging process is done for every deployed code during Verkle Tree migration and also for every contract creation later
    (i.e. becomes the part of the consensus forever).

+##  Backwards Compatibility

+EOF-packaged code execution if fully compatible with the legacy code execution.
+This is achieved by prepending the legacy code with EOF header and the section containing jumpdest metadata.
+The contents of the code section is identical to the lagacy code.

+Moreover, the wrapping process is bidirectional: wrapping can be created from the legacy code and legacy code extracted from the wrapping without any information loss.
+Implementations may consider keeping the legacy code in the database without modifications and only construct the EOF wrapping when loading the code from the database.

+It also can be noted that information in the *jumpdest* section is redundant to the `JUMPDEST` instructions.
+However, we cannot remove these instructions from the code because this would break at least *dynamic* jumps (where we will not be able to adjust their jump targets).

 ## Rationale